 • Post-JCPOA GDP Growth.
-Then-Treasury Secretary Jacob Lew told a Washington, DC, research institute in April 2015 that Iran's gross domestic product (GDP) was 15%-20% smaller than it would have been had international sanctions not been imposed.
+Then-Treasury Secretary Jacob Lew told a Washington, DC, research institute in April 2015 that Iran's gross domestic product (GDP) was 15%-20% smaller than it would have been had sanctions not been imposed.
 The unemployment rate rose to about 20% by 2014, and many additional Iranians were working but unpaid or partially paid.
 In 2015, Iran's GDP was \$400 billion at the official exchange rate (\$1.4 trillion if assessed on a purchasing power parity (PPP) basis).
-IMF and outside economists report that Iran achieved about 7% growth during March 2016-March 2017, and similar 7% growth rate likely is estimated for the full March 2017-March 2018 period.
-However, some estimates predict growth likely moderating to about 4% during March 2018-March 2019.
+IMF and outside economists report that

-&lt;sup>78 Department of the Treasury.
+78 Department of the Treasury.
 Remarks of Secretary Jacob J. Lew at the Washington Institute for Near East Policy 30th Anniversary Gala.
 April 29, 2015.